opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 messages, as well as programming of P4 table entries and action profile groups to route packets across the fabric, using ECMP to distribute traffic between multiple spines.

+**The first step** is to modify the `setUpMyStationTable` method to insert a rule that matches the router's Ethernet address and insert it into your my station table.

+**The second step** is to complete the `createNextHopGroup` method.
+This method creates an ONOS group with given group ID and collection of next hop mac address.

+You goal is to create actions for this group to set the next hop address to the packet.

+**The third step** is to modify the `createRoutingRule` method to insert the routing rule with given IPv6 prefix and group ID.

+**The last step** is to add code to the `createNextHopRule` method which creates L2 rules for next hop.